 You may not extract the data and use it for purposes other than direct student support or course development.
 For example, any research which you may wish to do on patterns of activity as reflected in the student data for your course, would be regarded as a separate research project and would require the necessary ethics committee approval, including a statement on data management and planning, as with any other research involving personal data.

 We have developed a "Course and Student Performance" self-enrol course for staff which illustrates the many built-in tools and reports for extracting and analysing data about content and student activity.
-This includes the Learn "Data for Students" tool developed for Learn.

 To enrol, login to Learn and go to the "self-enrol" tab.
 The course is listed in the Staff self-enrol module.